 The chief legal officer or other State officer shall serve written notice on the Commission of any civil action under subparagraph (A) prior to initiating such civil action.
 The notice shall include a copy of the complaint to be filed to initiate such civil action, except that if it is not feasible for the State to provide such prior notice, the State shall provide such notice immediately upon instituting such civil action.

-(C) Authority to intervene

-Upon receiving the notice required by subparagraph (B), the Commission shall have the right—

-(i) to intervene in the action;

-(ii) upon so intervening, to be heard on all matters arising therein; and

-(iii) to file petitions for appeal.

-(D) Construction

-For purposes of bringing any civil action under subparagraph (A), nothing in this paragraph shall prevent the chief legal officer or other State officer from exercising the powers conferred on that officer by the laws of such State to conduct investigations or to administer oaths or affirmations or to compel the attendance of witnesses or the production of documentary and other evidence.

-(C)(E) Venue; service or process
+(C) Venue; service or process

 (i)Venue